Randall County, TX hail map

 Roofing in Randall County?
 Don't knock blind.

 The map shows where hail fell.
-Roofbird shows which specific roofs took damage: AI vision scores every home in a hit ZIP code from satellite imagery, ranked by replacement likelihood — with the owner's name and DNC-scrubbed phone number on unlock.
+Roofbird shows which specific roofs took damage: AI reads every home in a hit ZIP code from satellite and ground-level Street View into one buy-probability score, ranked worst-first — with the owner's DNC-scrubbed contacts and the full property record on unlock.
 25 free leads, no card.

 Storm alerts · free